kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ```

 1. Kubelet does not see any SELinux label set for the pod thus mounts `myclaim` PVC as usual and if the underlying volume supports SELinux, it passes it to the container runtime with ":Z".
-   Kubelet passes also implicit Secret token volume with token with ":Z".
+   Kubelet passes also implicit Secret token volume with ":Z".
 2. Container runtime allocates a new unique SELinux label for the pod and recursively relabels all volumes with ":Z" to this label.

+This KEP does not change anything in this story.

 #### Story 2: Mount with `-o context` option